bbauska/Coursera-React/README.md

 navigate this course.
 Also, a good working knowledge of JavaScript, especially ES 5 is strongly recommended.

-## At the end of this course, you will:
+<h2>At the end of this course, you will: </h2>

-\- Be familiar with client-side Javascript application development and the React library
+  - Be familiar with client-side Javascript application development and the React library

-\- Be able to implement single page applications in React
+  - Be able to implement single page applications in React

-\- Be able to use various React features including components and forms
+  - Be able to use various React features including components and forms

-\- Be able to implement a functional front-end web application using React
+  - Be able to implement a functional front-end web application using React

-\- Be able to use Reactstrap for designing responsive React applications
+  - Be able to use Reactstrap for designing responsive React applications

-\- Be able to use Redux to design the architecture for a React-Redux application
+  - Be able to use Redux to design the architecture for a React-Redux application

-**Week 1 of 4 - Syllabus**
+<b>Week 1 of 4 - Syllabus</b>

-**\
-Introduction to React** 10hrs
+<b>Introduction to React</b> 10hrs

 In this module we get a quick introduction to front-end JavaScript frameworks and libraries, followed by an introduction to React.
 We will also learn about React components and JSX.

-**21 videos (Total 234 min), 23 readings**
+<b>21 videos (Total 234 min), 23 readings</b>

 ## [Welcome to Front-End Web Development with React](https://www.coursera.org/lecture/front-end-react/welcome-to-front-end-web-development-with-react-zHA5u) 10m